Maintain curated indexes

 4. Split or promote

-When a tag's generated section grows large and internal clusters emerge:
+When a tag grows large and internal clusters emerge:

-- Look at the curated section's groupings — these often reveal natural sub-tags.
+- Look at the curated groupings — these often reveal natural sub-tags.

-type: kb/types/index.md,index_source: tag, andindex_key: <tag>. - Add the new tag to relevant notes'
+<tag>-README.mdwithtype: kb/types/tag-readme.md,index_source: tag, andindex_key: <tag>(template in the type spec). - Add the new tag to relevant notes'

 Split criteria: - Would the resulting indexes each have 5+ notes? - Do the clusters represent genuinely distinct topics, or just editorial convenience?

-Ensure kb/notes/tags-index.md lists all tag indexes.
+Ensure kb/notes/tags-README.md lists all tag READMEs.
 This is the hub page readers use to browse by tag.

 Principles

-- The curated section is editorial, not exhaustive — it's a "best of" selection with context, not a complete listing.
+- The curated index is editorial, not exhaustive — it's a "best of" selection with context, not a complete listing.